‘DWTS’ Pro Jenna Johnson Shows Off Her Fit Figure While Teaching Fans The Salsa

-Jenna Johnson is in competition-ready shape as she prepares for the upcoming season of Dancing With The Stars, and the pro dancer is helping fans to get excited for the debut by sharing some of her expertise.
+Jenna Johnson is in competition shape as she prepares for the upcoming season of Dancing With The Stars, and the pro dancer is helping fans to get excited for the debut by sharing some of her expertise.

 The pro was featured in a series of videos shared on the ABC competition’s official Twitter page, showing off her fit physique as she gave a step-by-step instruction on how to dance the salsa.
 Through the five-part series of clips, Johnson taught viewers how to go through three basic steps of the popular Latin style, which is a mainstay of every Dancing With The Stars competition.

-Wearing a pair of tight black pants and a flowing black-and-white shirt that showed off her fit stomach while she breezed through the moves, Johnson showed that she is in great shape to start the highly anticipated installment of the ABC show.
+Johnson wore a pair of tight black pants and a flowing black-and-white shirt that showed off her fit stomach while she breezed through the moves.
+She showed that she is in great shape to start the highly anticipated installment of the ABC show.

 “And there you have it!” she said at the completion of the tutorial.
 “Enjoy the salsa.”

 It’s a style that Johnson is uniquely qualified to teach.
-Before coming to the cast of Dancing With The Stars, Johnson was a five-time U.S. National Latin Champion and represented the United States at the World Latin Dance Champions in 2012, her ABC bio noted.
+Before coming to the cast of Dancing With The Stars, Johnson was a five-time U.S. National Latin Champion and represented the U.S. at the World Latin Dance Champions in 2012, her ABC bio noted.

-The videos were part of a series of posts from the show’s official account building up some interest among fans and teasing some of the yet-to-be announced pairings.
+The videos were part of a series of posts from the show’s official account building up interest among fans and teasing some of the yet-to-be announced pairings.
 While fans know that Johnson is back to compete in the 29th season of the popular competition, the identity of her partner is still up in the air.

 Want to learn how to salsa with @JennaJohnson?!
 Like this tweet for the first steps! ???????????? #DWTS pic.twitter.com/cJwXu5FnaS